-The reporting commands below provide useful information about the status of files being branched and integrated.
+The reporting commands below provide useful information about the status of files being branched and merged.
 Note the use of the preview option (-n) for reporting purposes.

-To display this information Use this command Preview of the results of an integration p4 integrate -n [filepatterns] Files that are scheduled for resolve p4 resolve -n [filepatterns]

-To display this information Use this command Files that have been resolved but not yet submitted. p4 resolved List of branch specifications p4 branches The integration history of the specified files. p4 integrated filepatterns The revision histories of the specified files, including the integration histories of files from which the specified files were branched. p4 filelog -i [filepatterns]
+To display this information Use this command Preview of the results of an integration p4 integrate -n [filepatterns] Files that are scheduled for resolve p4 resolve -n [filepatterns] Files that have been resolved but not yet submitted. p4 resolved List of branch specifications p4 branches The integration history of the specified files. p4 integrated filepatterns The revision histories of the specified files, including the integration histories of files from which the specified files were branched. p4 filelog -i [filepatterns]